hage91/emsphs/_pages/events.md

 Previously, members of the EMS-TAG have organized various events on the topic of the topical activity group, which is reflected in the incomplete list below.

+- 06/2024: [8th IFAC Workshop on Lagrangian and Hamiltonian Methods for Nonlinear Control](https://conferences.ifac-control.org/lhmnc24/) organized by Yann Le Gorrec at Besancon :fr:.
+- 05/2024: [2nd Brig Workshop on Dissipativity in Systems and Control](https://fernuni.ch/event/second-brig-workshop-on-dissipativity-in-systems-and-control), Brig :switzerland: organized by Timm Faulwasser, Benjamin Unger and Matthias Voigt
-- 03/2024 :fr::netherlands::de: Doctoral College Meeting @ Toulouse :fr: organized by Denis Matignon.
+- 03/2024: :fr::netherlands::de: Doctoral College Meeting @ Toulouse :fr: organized by Denis Matignon.
-- 02/2024 16th Elgersburg **Workshop** on Mathematical Systems Theory, Ilmenau :de: coorganized by Timo Reis.
+- 02/2024: 16th Elgersburg **Workshop** on Mathematical Systems Theory, Ilmenau :de: coorganized by Timo Reis.
 - 06/2023: **Minisymposium** "Analysis and Numerics of Port-Hamiltonian Systems'' organized by M. Ehrhardt and B. Liljegren-Sailer at the ECMI 2023 in Wrocław :poland:.
 - 05/2023:  **Minisymposium** "Port-Hamiltonian Systems'' organized by B. Jacob and  P. Kotyczka at the GAMM Annual Meeting 2023 in Dresden :de:.
 - 03/2023: 3rd **Workshop** of the  French-Dutch-German Doctoral College: "Port-Hamiltonian Systems: Modeling, Numerics and Control'' organized by B.  Jacob in Wuppertal :de:.